Jean de Metz: Portrayals

-In the 1948 film Joan of Arc (starring Ingrid Bergman) de Metz was played by Richard Derr.
-In the 1999 miniseries Joan of Arc, de Metz was portrayed by actor Chad Willett.
-In this telling, de Metz "gradually falls in love" with the saint, but never tells her of his feelings, remaining true to her even after her death.
+In the 1948 film Joan of Arc (starring Ingrid Bergman) De Metz was played by Richard Derr.
+In the 1999 miniseries Joan of Arc, De Metz was portrayed by actor Chad Willett.
+In this telling, De Metz "gradually falls in love" with the saint, but never tells her of his feelings, remaining true to her even after her death.

-De Metz is a selectable player character in the 2004 videogame Wars and Warriors: Joan of Arc, is a minor character in the 1999 videogame, Age of Empires II: The Age of Kings and a major character in the 2007 PSP game Jeanne d'Arc; additionally, in Age of Empires: The Age of Kings for the Nintendo DS, he serves as the game's tutorial guide.
+De Metz is also a selectable player character in the 2004 videogame Wars and Warriors: Joan of Arc, a minor character in the 1999 videogame, Age of Empires II: The Age of Kings and a major character in the 2007 PSP game Jeanne d'Arc.
+Additionally, in Age of Empires: The Age of Kings for the Nintendo DS, he serves as the game's tutorial guide.

-Jean de Metz also appears in the book Assassin's Creed Heresy by Christie Golden, a book from Ubisoft's hit video game series.
-In the novel, Jean de Metz is a member of the French Brotherhood of Assassins.
+Jean de Metz appears in the book Assassin's Creed Heresy by Christie Golden, a book from Ubisoft's hit video game series.
+In the novel, he is a member of the French Brotherhood of Assassins.